Thousands of Minnesota educators have let Education Minnesota know it doesn’t represent their values by opting out of union membership.

 I am not aware of any educator who wants to be a “freeloader” or “free rider” or take advantage of others.
 Teachers are in the education field because of their desire to serve others.
 Which makes these accusations so disappointing.
 And because they stem from misleading messaging, they are completely disingenuous.

 Public-sector unions fought for — and won — the right to represent all employees within their bargaining unit, regardless of union membership status.
 Because government unions have exclusive representation rights as a matter of law, they collectively bargain on behalf of both members and nonmembers.
-This exclusive representative relationship and the collective bargaining framework have not been evaluated by public employees or lawmakers since their formal enactment in 1971.
+This exclusive representative relationship and the collective bargaining framework have not been evaluated in Minnesota by public employees or lawmakers since their formal enactment in 1971.

 The union could lobby — as it does on many other things — to change the long-standing statutory right of unions to exclusively represent all employees in a bargaining unit.
 If unions wish to maintain the monopolistic privilege of exclusive agency, they create the “free rider” claims so often complained about.